-Whole-transcriptome RNA sequencing has traditionally been used in next-generation sequencing.
-However, the high percentage of ribosomal sequences in samples often results in more background noise than usable data.
-Detecting novel transcripts or low-expressing transcripts is a time-consuming challenge, where the biologically relevant data you need is often lost in the ribosomal RNA clutter.
+The high abundance of ribosomal sequences in samples often results in more background noise than usable data.
+Detecting novel transcripts or low-expressing transcripts becomes a time-consuming challenge, where the biologically relevant data you need is often lost in the clutter.

 With CRISPRclean, you can access an unbiased whole transcriptome – without the noise.